itsayushi07/1m17-cadd-pipeline/README.md

 ---

-# 🌟 Scientific Relevance
+# 🌟 Scientific Significance

-EGFR is a clinically important receptor tyrosine kinase implicated in cancer progression and targeted therapy development.
+EGFR is one of the most clinically important receptor tyrosine kinases involved in cancer progression and targeted therapy development.

+This project demonstrates the integration of:

+- Computational Biology
+- Structural Bioinformatics
+- Molecular Docking
+- Pharmacokinetic Profiling
+- Artificial Intelligence

-This project demonstrates the integration of structural bioinformatics, molecular docking, pharmacokinetic profiling, and AI-assisted protein modelling within a unified computational drug discovery workflow.
+within a unified structure-based drug discovery workflow.

 ---